HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 **Cluster name color description**: Red indicates that the HotDB Management has stopped monitoring the cluster; yellow indicates that the cluster high availability environment in master/slave mode needs to be rebuilt; and blue indicates that HotDB Management normally opens the cluster under monitoring.

 - Cluster Mode: At present, the compute node cluster modes which are supported include the single node, master/slave node and multi-node modes.
-For details, please refer to the *Distributed Transactional Database HotDB Server [Glossary] Function Manual*.
+For details, please refer to the [Glossary](glossary.md) document.
 The version number of compute node is shown at the bottom of the mode.

 - Component Name: The compute node name is used to represent the difference between different compute nodes in the cluster.
 If the server SSH information is configured for compute nodes in the cluster in the master/slave node mode, the current Keepalived Virtual IP (VIP) mark will be displayed next to the name to facilitate users to quickly understand the location of master compute node in the current cluster.